greenbone/docs/src/common/container/workflows.md

 # Workflows

-## Update the Greenbone Community Containers
+## Updating the Greenbone Community Containers

 To update the Greenbone Community Containers to the latest version, it is required to pull the images and restart the containers which have new images.
 This can